Zielke, MarjorieAssistant Professor & Associate Director for the Institute for Interactive Arts and Engineering

 Curriculum Vitae: Marjorie Zielke's CV

-Areas of Specialization: cyberpsychology, virtual humans and synthetic societies, and interactive project management
+Areas of Specialization: Cyberpsychology; emarketing design interfaces; virtual culture; virtual humans and synthetic societies; interactive project management

 PhD in Humanities - Aesthetic Studies, The University of Texas at Dallas